graphiti-api/graphiti/guides/why.md

 employee(id: ID)
 {% endhighlight %}

 Getting there.
-OK and we know we're dealing with an Employee, and we know we won't have custom verbs like `promote` or `remove`.
+OK, and we know we're dealing with an Employee, and we know we won't have custom verbs like `promote` or `remove` - we're moving objects here, and nothing else (if that throws you for a mental loop, see [this presentation by Derek Prior](https://www.youtube.com/watch?v=HctYHe-YjnE), Engineering Manager at GitHub).

 {% highlight typescript %}
 type Employee {